Text by David gé Bartoli, Sophie Gosselin, Marin Schaffner and Stefan Kristensen

 September 16, 2024

-● that rivers and streams are progressively acquiring legal personality throughout the world,
+● rivers and streams are increasingly endowed with legal personhood worldwide,

-● that Switzerland is home to the sources of four major European river basins: the Rhône, the Rhine, the Inn (a tributary of the Danube) and the Ticino (a tributary of the Po),
+● Switzerland hosts the sources of four major European river basins: the Rhône, the Rhine, the Inn (a tributary of the Danube), and the Ticino (a tributary of the Po),

 · · ·

-The political institutions inherited from modernity seem increasingly powerless to respond to the multiplication of socio-ecological and health catastrophes, when they do not reinforce the causes of these catastrophes by supporting extractivist and productivist economic logics that accentuate social and environmental injustices even further.
+The political institutions inherited from modernity seem increasingly unable to address the surge of socio-ecological and health catastrophes – on the contrary, they exacerbate them through extractive and productivist economic approaches that deepen social and environmental injustices.

-This is why communities everywhere are organizing themselves to defend and care for their rivers, their forests, their mountains, demanding recognition of rights to the ecosystems in which they live, asserting their attachment to the multiplicity of beings that populate their territory of life, creating networks of solidarity and mutual aid to support the most vulnerable (both human and non-human).
-Many of these initiatives come from countries in the Global South.
-As inhabitants of the modern West, we are confronted with the imperialist logic that has presided over these upheavals and with the need to decolonize the ways of inhabiting the world.
-From these transformative perspectives, we wish to rethink diplomatic questions in an ecological and therefore terrestrial way.
+In response, communities worldwide are mobilizing to protect and care for their rivers, forests, and mountains.
+They are demanding the recognition of rights to the ecosystems in which they live, affirm their connection to the diverse beings that inhabit their territories of life, and build networks of solidarity to support the most vulnerable, both human and non-human.
+Many of these initiatives originate in the Global South.
+As inhabitants of the modern West, we are faced with the imperialist frameworks that have driven these disruptions and we must confront the need to decolonize our ways of inhabiting the world.
+From these transformative perspectives, we seek to reimagine diplomatic issues through an ecological, and thus terrestrial, lens.

-From the Juntas de Buen Gobierno of the Zapatista mountains (Mexico), from the attempts at confederated ecological communes in Rojava (Kurdistan), from the massive agricultural demonstrations in India, from the desert re-greening practices in the Sahel, from the recognition of the legal subjecthood of rivers (Whanganui in New Zealand and Atrato in Colombia) and lagoons (Mar Menor in Spain), from the Australian permaculture garden networks...
-In short, from all the inhabiting, re-inhabiting, peasant and indigenous initiatives of the world, we wish to say that the current rules of diplomacy do not suit us and seem to us both belligerent and obsolete.
+As a result of the Juntas de Buen Gobierno in the Zapatista mountains of Mexico, the experiments in federated ecological communes in Rojava (Kurdistan), the massive farmers’ protests in India, the desert re-greening practices in the Sahel, the recognition of rivers (such as the Whanganui in New Zealand and Atrato in Colombia) and lagoons (such as Mar Menor in Spain) as legal entities, the networks of permaculture gardens in Australia—in short, as a result of all the inhabiting, re-inhabiting, peasant and indigenous initiatives of the world, we state that current diplomatic frameworks no longer serve us, they appear to us as both bellicose and obsolete.

-Closer to home and as a direct echo of all the ways of working with and caring for their territory, several initiatives have flourished in Switzerland and France in recent years to give institutional translations to various population dynamics: the Limousin Mountain Syndicate, the Drôme Biovalley, the Assemblies of the ZAD of Notre-Dame-des-Landes, the Zones of communal ecology of Lentillères (Dijon), the Parliament of the Loire and the Popular Assembly of the Rhône, and many others.
+Close to us, and echoing these ways of composing with and caring for our territories of life, various initiatives in Switzerland and France have recently sought institutional translations to various inhabiting dynamics: the Limousin Mountain Syndicate, the Drôme Biovalley, the assemblies of the ZAD at Notre-Dame-des-Landes, the communal ecology zones of Lentillères in Dijon, the Parliament of the Loire, the Popular Assembly of the Rhône, and many others.

-These founding initiatives are no longer seen primarily within the boundaries defined by the administrative divisions of modern nation-states, but follow the cycles of water and land that determine the renewal of different forms of life.
-They thus contribute to the emergence of a new political geography capable of keeping up with the shocks of a shaken planet: what we might call a geopolitics of river basins.
+These instituent initiatives are increasingly breaking free from the confines of administrative boundaries imposed by modern nation-states, aligning instead with the natural cycles of water and land that sustain diverse forms of life.
+In doing so, they contribute to the rise of a new political geography attuned to the problems of a disrupted planet—what we might call a geopolitics of river basins.

-A river basin is the territory covered by a river and all its tributaries.
-Each basin is a world unto itself, supporting myriads of human and non-human lives.
-From the dividing lines that surround a river basin, all drops of water flow inexorably to the sea.
-Hydrographic basins are therefore the veins of the Earth1.
+A river basin is the region encompassed by a river and all its tributaries.
+It is a whole world that sustains countless human and non-human lives.
+Following the dividing lines that surround a river basin, every drop of water flows inevitably toward the sea, making river basins the Earth’s veins1.

-In the wake of these new institutional dynamics, there is a growing need to invent, on a European scale, spaces for encounter and dialogue that will accompany the recomposition of these emerging political territorialities.
-The research-creation launched by this Diplomatic Council of Hydrographic Basins seeks to respond to this need.
-Together with the United Nations in Geneva, the Diplomatic Council of Hydrographic Basins aims to explore the institutional contours of a terrestrial geopolitics capable of responding to the challenges of changing territories.
-In this sense, the Geneva territory appears to be both a neural centre and a meeting point.
-A neural centre, because it is located at the heart of a true natural continental water castle; because it is located on the shores of the largest Alpine lake; because it is the international capital of anthropocentric diplomacy; because it is the site of the future circular collider (one of the largest European industrial projects).
-But it is also a meeting point, because it is a cross border agglomeration in the midst of redefinition; because, in a telluric movement, the snow-free Alps gradually rise.
+Amid these new instituent dynamics, there is a growing need to imagine European spaces of encounter and dialogue that can accompany the recomposition of emerging political territories.
+The research-creation launched by this Diplomatic Council of River Basins seeks to address this need.
+In close proximity to the United Nations in Geneva, the Diplomatic Council aims to define the institutional frameworks for a geopolitics of the Earth that can meet the challenges of mutating territories.
+Geneva, in this context, serves as both a nerve center and a meeting point.
+It is a nerve center due to its location at the heart of a natural continental “water tower,” its position on the shores of the largest Alpine lake, its role as an international hub for anthropocentric diplomacy, and its future as the site of the Circular Collider, one of Europe’s largest industrial projects.
+But it is also a meeting point – a cross-border region undergoing redefinition, where, with a telluric movement, the snow-free Alps slowly rise.

-1. Starting from re-inhabiting communities: taking care of living environments
+1. Starting from re-inhabiting communities: taking care of environments of life

-These different dynamics of inhabitants (and institutions) put different strategies into practice: defense of the earth’s common goods, rights of nature, permacultural practices, etc. But what they have in common is the rethinking of territorialities (attachments to places) from the ways of living and the alliances between humans and non-humans.
-The challenges are multiple: rediscovering the link with the land, combining ecological justice and social justice, caring for interdependencies by and through re-inhabiting practices...
+These different dynamics of inhabitation (and institution) put different strategies into practice: a defense of the Earth’s common goods, rights of nature, permacultural practices, etc. They have in common the rethinking of territorialities (attachments to places) starting from the ways of living and the alliances between humans and non-humans.
+The tasks are multiple: rediscovering the link with the land, combining ecological justice and social justice, caring for interdependencies by and through re-inhabiting practices ...
 In all cases, a redefinition of the territory is at stake.

-Indeed, from these new perspectives, territory is no longer a portion of space managed by an administration, but a dynamic network that brings together a plurality of ways of life.
-From this ecocentric (and no longer anthropocentric) perspective, the permanent metamorphosis of our living environments invites us to rethink from top to bottom the ethical considerations that underpin our political decisions.
-Or, as Peter Berg said in 1986: “The place where you live is alive, and you are part of its life.
-What then are your obligations in this regard, what is your responsibility in the face of the fact that this place welcomes and nourishes you?”3 In the wake of the bioregionalist vision, our question is then the following: how can we make people from and with living environments?
-And this in a perspective where these peoples are not already constituted entities, but peoples that are constituted in and through the alliances they weave with the different ways of life that make up the fabric of a complex and changing territory, the fabric of a “body-territory”4.
+In these emerging perspectives, territory is no longer a portion of space managed by an administration, but a dynamic network that brings together a plurality of ways of life.
+According to this ecocentric (and no longer anthropocentric) view, the permanent metamorphosis of our living environments calls for a fundamental revaluation of the ethical principles underlying our political decisions.
+As Peter Berg expressed in 1986: “The place where you live is alive, and you are part of its life.
+What then are your obligations in this regard, what is your responsibility to the place that welcomes and nourishes you?”3 Building on this bioregionalist vision, our question becomes: how can we make people from and with living environments?
+In this perspective, peoples are not pre-constituted entities, they are constituted in and through the alliances they weave with the different ways of life that make up the fabric of a complex and changing territory, the fabric of a “body-territory.”4

 1.2.
 Earth peoples

-From the territories of the living – and therefore from the “body-territories”5 – the possibility of an expanded “we” is invented, more than human, redrawing the borders (always open and welcoming) of our communities of life and the lines of separation and passage between humans and non-humans, giving birth to ways of making people that no longer respond to the anthropocentric and nationalist coordinates inherited from modernity: river-people, mountain-people, forest-people, coastal-people6.
-In most cases, water has proven to be the link that allows for the forging of new relationships between a “territory” and a way of making “people.”
+From the territories of life – and therefore from the “bodies-territories”5 – emerges the possibility of an expanded, more-than-human “we,” which redraws the boundaries (always open and welcoming) of our communities of life and the lines of separation and passage between humans and non-humans, and which gives birth to ways of making people that no longer respond to the anthropocentric and nationalist coordinates inherited from modernity: river-people, mountain-people, forest-people, coastal-people.6 In most cases, water has proven to be the link that enables new connections between a “territory” and a way of making “people.”

-“Like the cardiovascular network that distributes oxygen and nutrients essential for life to our vital organs, the hydrographic network is the vehicle that transports living beings, irrigates the land and crosses terrestrial bodies to connect them to each other within plural and living bodies-territories: from the glacier to the river, from the spring to the estuary, from the land to the sea, from the clouds to the forests, from the rain to the aquifers...
+“Like the cardiovascular network that distributes oxygen and nutrients essential for life to our vital organs, the river network is the vehicle that transports living beings, irrigates the land and crosses terrestrial bodies to connect them to each other within plural and living bodies-territories: from the glacier to the river, from the spring to the estuary, from the land to the sea, from the clouds to the forests, from the rain to the aquifers...
 Water connects bodies, territories and continents.
-It draws borders other than those arbitrarily established by modern nation-states: zones of encounter and transition from which it is possible to relearn how to build a community, to create new alliances between humans and non-humans.”7
+It draws borders other than those arbitrarily established by modern nation-states: zones of encounter and transition, from which it is possible to relearn how to build a community and create new alliances between humans and non-humans.”7

-It is from the basins that we wish to consider both the issues of the ecological ways of life that we defend and, by extension, their institutional translations.
+It is from the river basins that we wish to consider both the ecological ways of life that we defend and, by extension, their institutional translations.

 1.3 Watershed institutions